Dream House (game show): Rule changes

 Several rule changes went into effect in April 1984.
-The couple in control was required to hit their plunger to determine the question value displayed on a "money machine", a random light which stopped at $50, $100, or $150.
-The amount could also be accompanied with "Prize," which awarded a bonus prize to the team that answered correctly, or "Turnover," which gave control of the question to the opposing team.
+The couple in control was required to hit their plunger to determine the question value displayed on a "money machine", a random light which stopped at $50, $100, or $150, and the question had only two answer choices rather than three.
+The opposing team can challenge on every question.
+The value could also be accompanied with "Prize," which awarded a bonus prize to the team that answered correctly (there are a maximum of two prizes that could be won in each round), or "Turnover," which gave control of the question to the opposing team.
 In the second round, a "Number Off" space was added to the machine, which allowed the team who answered correctly to remove one extra number from the combination lock if they reached the bonus round.
-Also, if the winning team led by $500–$950 after two rounds, they originally received a prize, but this was later changed to a $500 bonus.
-Winning by $1,000 or more was worth a new car.
-Unlike the first format, there was no double option available in round two.
+Any team that won the game by a margin of $1,000 or more received a car, while a margin of $500 to $950 awarded a prize (later changed to a $500 bonus).
+Unlike the first format, the winners of round one did not receive a prize, and there was no double option available in round two.